Noisy (Binary) Searching: Simple, Fast and Correct: Graph Searching Algorithm

-\end{lemma} \begin{proof} We consider the first $\tau$ queries and observe that they can be partitioned into a disjoint union of maximal intervals in which either there is a heavy vertex present (in the whole interval) or there is no heavy vertex (in the whole interval).
-We apply Lemma~\ref{lem21} for intervals with no heavy vertex and Lemmas~\ref{lem22},~\ref{lem23} for intervals with heavy vertex present (note that Lemma~\ref{lem23} can be applied only to the last interval, if there exists a heavy vertex after we perform all $\tau$ queries). \end{proof}
+\begin{lemma} $\vweight_{\T}(V \setminus \{x_{\T}\}) \le \vweight_0(V)=n.$ \end{lemma} \begin{proof} We consider the first $\tau$ queries and observe that they can be partitioned into a disjoint union of maximal intervals in which either there is a heavy vertex present (in the whole interval) or there is no heavy vertex (in the whole interval).
+We apply Lemma~\ref{lem21} for intervals with no heavy vertex and Lemmas~\ref{lem22},~\ref{lem23} otherwise (note that Lemma~\ref{lem23} can be applied only to the last interval.
+The latter happens only when there exists a heavy vertex after we perform all $\tau$ queries). \end{proof}

-We note that $\vweight_{\T}(V \setminus \{x_{\T}\})$ will be our key measure of progress, despite the fact that the $x_{\T}$ may be changing throughout the search, i.e., $x_{\T}$ does not have to be the target at some stages of the search.
-When our strategies complete, however, $x_{\T}$ is provably the target within the imposed confidence threshold.